rongstat/KSJE/README.md

 The folder /code contains R scripts that reproduce our numerical simulations and analyses of the example single-cell omic datasets.
 We also provide the R function (see `main_function.R`) that implement our proposed algorithm.

+`main_function.R`: script of R function that implements the proposed duo-landmark joint embedding algorithm.

 `simulation_biclustering.R`: R script for simulation part 1: simultaneous clustering;

 `simulation_manifold_learning.R`: R script for simulation part 2: noisy manifold learning;